Mechanism of Ketosis

 Overall, the biochemical processes of ketosis represent a metabolic adaptation that allows the body to efficiently generate and utilize ketone bodies as a crucial energy source in the absence of sufficient carbohydrates, highlighting the intricate interplay of hormones and enzymatic pathways in achieving metabolic flexibility.

-See also Ketogenic Diet and Cholesterol Levels
+See also Effects of Ketogenic Diet on Exercise Performance

 Role of Ketones